PX20/trafficmap/replit.md

 The frontend is built with React and TypeScript, following a component-based architecture.
 It uses Wouter for routing, TanStack Query for server state management, Shadcn/ui (built on Radix UI) for UI components, and Tailwind CSS for styling.
 Leaflet is integrated for interactive map functionality, and Vite is used for fast development and optimized builds.
 The structure is modular, separating UI components, business logic, and API interactions.

 ### Backend Architecture
 The backend is a Node.js Express server written in TypeScript.
-It provides RESTful endpoints and acts as a proxy and caching layer for external APIs.
-It utilizes a dual storage approach with PostgreSQL and an in-memory fallback.
+It provides RESTful endpoints for posts, categories, social interactions, and user management.
+It utilizes PostgreSQL for all data storage.

 ### Data Storage Solutions
-The application employs a flexible storage architecture:
-- **Primary Database**: PostgreSQL via Drizzle ORM, with schema definitions for users, incidents, traffic events, and traffic cameras.
-- **Fallback Storage**: In-memory storage for development and testing.
-- An abstract storage interface allows for switching between implementations.
-Drizzle Kit handles database schema migrations.
+The application uses PostgreSQL via Drizzle ORM with the following key tables:
+- **Posts Table**: Central data model for all community posts (schema: id, userId, title, description, location, geometry, centroidLat/Lng, categoryId, subcategoryId, photoUrl, status, timestamps)
+- **Categories & Subcategories**: Hierarchical categorization system for posts
+- **Users**: User accounts with profile data
+- **Comments & Reactions**: Social engagement features
+- **Notifications**: User notification system

+### Primary API Endpoint
+- **GET /api/posts**: Returns all posts in GeoJSON FeatureCollection format with enriched data (category info, user info, reaction counts)
+- **POST /api/posts**: Creates new posts with automatic location geocoding via Nominatim API
+- **PUT /api/posts/:id**: Updates existing posts (owner only)
+- **DELETE /api/posts/:id**: Deletes posts (owner only)

 ### Authentication and Authorization
 The system includes a full user authentication and authorization system: